RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_pages/home.md

 My name is Álvaro Martín Menacho and this will be the blog where I will post updates from my TFG every week.

+You can find all the work done in https://github.com/RoboticsLabURJC/2020-tfg-alvaro-martin

 TFG Tutor: [Jose Maria Cañas](https://gsyc.urjc.es/jmplaza/)

 TFG Tutor: [Inmaculada Mora Jiménez](https://gestion2.urjc.es/pdi/ver/inmaculada.mora)